All about mastering

 The first thing a mastering engineer needs is a great sounding room.

-In that room he will put some very good speakers.
+In that room he will put some extraordinarily good speakers.

-Acoustic treatment and high-quality monitoring are crucial to a good audio mastering suite.
-With a balanced, accurate listening environment, it is possible to hear exactly how a recording sounds, and make judgments based on those observations.
+Acoustic treatment and high-quality monitoring are crucial to a good mastering studio.
+With a balanced, accurate listening environment, it is possible to hear exactly how a recording sounds, and make good judgments based on those observations.

-Mastering engineers probably spend more time, energy, money, sweat and tears on acoustics and monitoring than on any other aspect of an audio mastering facility.
+Mastering engineers probably spend more time, money, sweat and tears on acoustics and monitoring than on any other aspect of a mastering facility.

 Most high-end mastering engineers like to use good analogue equipment for a lot of the sound processing that they do.
 High caliber Analogue to Digital and Digital to Analogue converters are therefore essential to ensure that the conversion between the analogue and digital domains is as accurate and real as possible.